-A yields 4 points for each hour B+ yields 3.5 points for each hour B yields 3 points for each hour C+ yields 2.5 points for each hour F, AF, and WF yield no points
+A yields 4 points for each hour C yields 2 points for each hour B+ yields 3.5 points for each hour D yields 1 point for each hour B yields 3 points for each hour F, AF, and WF yield no points C+ yields 2.5 points for each hour

-The quality-point average (QPA) is based only on work taken at Creighton, and is computed by dividing the total quality points earned by the total number of credit hours attempted.
+The grade-point average (GPA) is based only on work taken at Creighton, and is computed by dividing the total quality points earned by the total number of credit hours attempted.
 Thus 16 hours at straight "C" grades would give 32 quality points.
-Clearly, this QPA would be 2.00 (32 quality points earned divided by 16 semester hours attempted).
+Clearly, this GPA would be 2.00 (32 quality points earned divided by 16 semester hours attempted).

-Note: The terms "quality point" and "grade point" are synonymous, as are "quality-point average" and "grade-point average."
+Note: The terms "quality point" and "grade point" are synonymous, as are "qualitypoint average" and "grade-point average."
 The latter is abbreviated GPA.